logzio/logz-docs/_source/logzio_collections/_tracing-sources/python-otel-auto.md

 helm install  \
 --set config.exporters.logzio.region=<<LOGZIO_ACCOUNT_REGION_CODE>> \
 --set config.exporters.logzio.account_token=<<TRACING-SHIPPING-TOKEN>> \
-logzio-otel-traces logzio-helm/logzio-otel-traces
+logzio-k8s-telemetry logzio-helm/logzio-k8s-telemetry
 ```

 {% include /tracing-shipping/replace-tracing-token.html %}
 `<<LOGZIO_ACCOUNT_REGION_CODE>>` - Your Logz.io account region code.
 [Available regions](https://docs.logz.io/user-guide/accounts/account-region.html#available-regions).

-##### Define the logzio-otel-traces service dns
+##### Define the logzio-k8s-telemetry service dns

-In most cases, the service name will be `logzio-otel-traces.default.svc.cluster.local`, where `default` is the namespace where you deployed the helm chart and `svc.cluster.name` is your cluster domain name.
+In most cases, the service name will be `logzio-k8s-telemetry.default.svc.cluster.local`, where `default` is the namespace where you deployed the helm chart and `svc.cluster.name` is your cluster domain name.

 If you are not sure what your cluster domain name is, you can run the following command to look it up: